FAQs

 Does OSPREY Camp accommodate dietary needs and food allergies?

-Our amazing chef and kitchen staff can accommodate most dietary needs (E.g., Vegetarian, Vegan, Gluten Free, Dairy-Free) and food allergies.
+Our amazing kitchen staff can accommodate most dietary needs and food allergies.
 Parents/guardians are responsible for providing this specific information on their child’s Permission Slip, prior to their assigned camp week.
-OSPREY Camp is a kosher, pork-free and nut-free facility.
+If we are unaware of a child’s food needs before they come to camp, it is very difficult for us to properly prepare.

 Is OSPREY Camp affiliated with the Jewish faith?